Devsaci/dakachatgpt_v2/README.txt

 30. Implementing chat input field with the send button
 31. Implementing a chat provider for sending and receiving messages
 32. Implementing a chat stream to listen for incoming messages
+33. Setting up API service for image generation with DALL-E